stack-auth/stack/README.md

 ## 🏗️ Development & Contribution

-This is for you if you want to contribute to the Stack project.
+This is for you if you want to contribute to the Stack project or run the Stack dashboard locally.

+Please read the [contribution guidelines](CONTRIBUTING.md) before contributing.

 ### Requirements